Posted on 2022/11/14

 I am still a vim user to this day like using j and k to navigate is still present in doom emacs due to evil mode

-I’m by no means a lisp expert but doom emacs is ready to go out very quickly.
-Some things that look time are learning
+I'm by no means a lisp expert but doom emacs is ready to go out very quickly.
+Some things that look time are learning and discovering everything that is out there.

 Favorite packages